raas-dev/configent/README.md

 - containerd is the de facto runtime in production Kubernetes - thus prefer it
 - regardless of runtime, `sudo` is always a bad idea when it comes to security

-On macOS, these shims wrap the respective runtime CLIs to run inside lima VMs:
+On macOS, these shims wrap the respective runtime CLIs to run inside Linux VMs:

 - `docker`: Runs docker cli and prefers rootless dockerd (no sudo is required)
 - `docker-compose`: Installs and runs docker-compose as a docker cli plugin
 - `nerdctl`: Runs nerdctl (also `nerdctl compose`) in user context containerd

+[lima](https://github.com/lima-vm/lima) is used for managing Linux VMs on QEMU.

 The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.